Transport in Greater Kuala Lumpur: Regulation

 There is no single body that regulates the whole sector.

 The Integration and Restructuring of the Public Transport System in the Klang Valley (Inspak) steering committee, established in July 2003, is tasked with encouraging greater use of public transportation to reduce traffic congestion and initiate the establishment of the Klang Valley Urban Transport Authority as the regulatory authority for public transportation in the Klang Valley.
 Little has been said about the establishment of this authority ever since.

 Rapid KL was established in 2004 by the Ministry of Finance to provide an integrated public transport system in the Klang Valley incorporating rail and bus services as part of Inspak.
 It holds quasi-regulatory powers in the sense that unlike other bus operators, it has much greater freedom to set its routes.
 Furthermore, its fare structure differs from that set by the CVLB.

-By 2007, passengers have access to Touch 'n Go ticketing system on RapidKL systems, KL Monorail, and KTM Komuter.
+By 2007, passengers have access to Touch 'n Go ticketing system on Rapid KL systems, KL Monorail, and KTM Komuter.